Frequently Asked Questions

 Can 2019-2020 be used for academic average consideration?

-If the 2019-2020 academic year is one of the two best years for academic average consideration, it must have:
+If the 2019-2020 academic year is 1 of the 2 best years for academic average consideration, it must have:

-• Five full or equivalent courses (minimum 30 credit hours) completed during the September to April academic year, including
+• At least 30 credit hours (5 full or equivalent courses) completed during the September to April academic year.

 Academic average will be calculated on grades from the Fall 2019 semester only.
 If no grades were reported in the Fall 2019 semester, then the year is NOT eligible for academic average consideration.